 In this example, we will use a COUNTIF function.
 It counts the number of cells inside a range that meet the given criteria.

 We will use here an expanding reference.
-When the formula is copied down, the reference will expand to include more rows into the unique list.
+When the formula is copied down, the reference will expand to include more rows in the unique list.
 So the first occurrence in the list will return – 1, second – 2, third – 3, and so on.
 This means, that values that returned 1 are unique values.

 Remove values with VBA